ianrmcdonald/bfi_2022/README.md

 The Excel workbook first_wave_regions.xlsx contains rank ordered vote totals by region.

+You can download one of the files from this list shown above.

+-  Click on the file link,<br>
-You can download one of the files from this list: <repository>.
-Right click on the file link, select "Save Link As…" , choose the location on your computer where you want to save the file, and select Save.
+-  right click on the "View Raw" link,<br>
+-  select "Save Link As…" or equivalent, choose the location on your computer where you want to save the file, and save.

 Variables (columns) in BFI_2022_film_selections.csv are: